Adaptive energy reference for machine-learning models of the electronic density of states: Methods

 As the DOS is represented on a discretized energy grid, calculating the change, and the derivative, of the DOS with respect to a change in the energy reference would be computationally expensive as one would have to recalculate Eq.~\eqref{DOS} again, for a large number of structures and eigenenergies.
-To tackle this, cubic Hermite splines \cite{catmull_class_1974} are built on the DOS, where the DOS function is represented piecewise by a third-degree polynomial that is defined by the value and first derivative at the end points of the interval.
-Given that the $\Delta_A$ term in Eq. \eqref{Aligned_Loss} and Eq. \eqref{A_Loss} is always applied on $\mathrm{DOS}^Q_A$ instead of $\mathrm{DOS}^{\bm{W}}_A$, the splines only need to be built once before model training.
+To tackle this, cubic Hermite splines \cite{catmull_class_1974} are built on the DOS, where the DOS function is represented piecewise by a third-degree polynomial that is defined by the value and derivatives at the end points of the interval.
+Given that $\Delta_A$ in Eq. \eqref{Aligned_Loss} and Eq. \eqref{A_Loss} is always applied on $\mathrm{DOS}^Q_A$ instead of $\mathrm{DOS}^{\bm{W}}_A$, the splines only need to be built once before model training.

-Additionally, to evaluate the performance of the models on derived quantities of the DOS that are independent of the energy reference, secondary observables such as the DOS($\mathrm{E_F}$) and the distribution of excitations, $X(\theta)$, are also calculated for each structure.
+Additionally, to evaluate the performance of the models on derived quantities of the DOS that are independent of the energy reference, secondary observables such as DOS($E_{\mathrm{F}}$) and the distribution of excitations, $X(\theta)$, are also calculated for each structure.
 The equation for the distribution of excitations is defined as follows \cite{ben_mahmoud_learning_2020}:

-It can be observed that $X(\theta)$ is independent of the energy reference since the Fermi level of the system, $\mathrm{E}_\mathrm{F}^A$, acts as an independent point of reference for the system.
-In this work, the activation energy, $\theta$, is defined on an energy grid ranging from 0 to 2 eV, with a 0.05 eV grid spacing.
+It can be observed that $X_A(\theta)$ is independent of the energy reference since the Fermi level of the system, $E_\mathrm{F}^A$, acts as an independent point of reference.
+In this paper, the excitation energy, $\theta$, is defined on an energy grid ranging from 0 to 2 eV, with a 0.05 eV grid spacing.